Guest blog content provided to Q4intelligence by freshbenies freshbenies-Logo-1

 Note that this can be a complicated process, so look for networks that have an additional concierge service to help employees navigate the choices.

-3. Provide high quality telehealth and ehealth services
+3. Provide high quality telehealth and eHealth services

 Telehealth and ehealth are making their way to becoming the leading options for inexpensive and convenient health care.
 Start by choosing a vendor that will support the plan with an employee engagement and awareness campaign.
 This increases utilization and delivers ROI.
 When used to its full potential, these services will: